-The Deans and Program Directors must both sign off as authorities to waive course prerequisites.
-The Advisor, Program Director, and Dean must sign the Waiver From which is them submitted to the Office of the Registrar granting approval of waiving the prerequisite.
+The Dean of Faculty and Program Directors must both sign off as authorities to waive course prerequisites.
+The Advisor, Program Director, and Dean of Faculty must sign the Waiver From which is then submitted to the Office of the Registrar granting approval of waiving the prerequisite.
 The Registrar requires the documentation for auditing/reporting purposes.